Blazemeter/CorrelationRecorder/docs/src/guide/analysis-configuration.md

 next: /guide/before-recording.md
 ---

-# Configuring the Correlation Recorder Plugin
+# Configuring the Auto Correlation Recorder Plugin

-The Correlation Recorder plugin in JMeter allows you to automatically correlate dynamic values in your HTTP requests.
+The Auto Correlation Recorder plugin in JMeter allows you to automatically correlate dynamic values in your HTTP requests.
 The plugin provides several configurations that can be customized to meet your specific needs.

 ## Available Configurations